Moosieus/blog/content/intentional_elixir.md

 I think it's important to highlight how granular intentional programming's applied here, and the clarity it yields.
 These functions are merely subtle variations on a map dereference (`x[key]`), but they all have something to say.

+*I may want to substitute in real-world examples from Github.
+I probably want to do that, real world context is paramount to the value here.*

 ### Intentional functions in with clauses and pipes